Get to know the next leading ovarian cancer researchers

 WHAT IS A TRAVELLING FELLOW?

-Get to know Dr Olivia LE SAUX
+Get to know Dr Olivia Le Saux

-I am a gynae medical oncologist therefore in my every day life I take care of patients.
 Ovarian cancer is to date the deadliest gynae cancer.
-I cannot continue this "job" without research without the hope I will understand and treat this disease better tomorrow.
+I cannot continue this "job" without research.
+I cannot continue without the hope I will understand and treat this disease better tomorrow.

 Moreover, I have been practising medical oncology for 13 years now and I have seen practices evolving even in a short timeframe.
 Research cannot be disregarded in oncology!